kfric/tamagotchi-front-end/README.md

 # Tamagotchi Front End

-This assignment was to utilize an API we have created in a fully functional web app that can create, read, update and delete.
+This assignment was to utilize an API I have created in a fully functional web app that can create, read, update and delete.
 This app demonstrates the use of useState, useEffect, React Router, and the HTTP client Axios.

 https://user-images.githubusercontent.com/80732054/121762090-bbbc0780-cb01-11eb-8f3e-06aa0aa99cc7.mov